Crinum lily bulbs… they’re exotic, related to the Amaryllis plant, with exciting “bell-shaped” fragrant flowers, that

 According to Jenks, drought tolerant crinums can grow all across the United States, from Virginia south, across the south, through Texas and into California.

-In this video, you’ll learn how to dig and divide massive Crinum Lily bulbs and how long to expect them to take to grow back.
+In this video, you’ll learn how to dig and divide massive Crinum Lily bulbs in your garden and how long to expect them to take to grow back.

 Growing Bulbs From Seed

 The patient flower lover who likes to grow things can gain a deal of interesting experience in crinum culture raising them from seed.
 Crinum asiaticum, from the tropical Pacific area, seeds freely and has been known to flower in two or three years from seed with special treatment.

 Crinum Lily Pest and Problems

 Gardeners love crinum lilies as they are rarely attacked by insects.
 But if an attack is discovered, begin to fight back immediately.